 Advertisement for the ANITA Mk 8, on show for the second year at the 1962 Business Efficiency Exhibition, at Olympia in London.

 See the Advertisements Section for more ANITA advertisements.

 The photograph below explains why the first ANITA electronic calculators were called the Mk VII, and Mk 8 (or Mk VIII):

 This photograph, from "The Magazine of Control Systems Ltd." of Winter 1959, shows Mr. R. Walter taking the Press Release meeting through the Sumlock range prior to the introduction of the Sumlomatic."

-The various models in the development of the Sumlock mechanical calculators were the Mk I through to the Mk VI.
-The Anita electronic models, which followed on, used the next numbers in this series.
+The various models in the development of the Sumlock mechanical calculators were the Mk I through to the Mk VI (with "SAM" or Semi-Automatic Multiplier).
+The ANITA electronic models, which followed on, used the next numbers in this series.

 Text & photographs copyright © 2002 - 2018 Nigel Tout, except where noted otherwise.